-We may be in lock-down and rarely able to leave our homes, but in amongst the worrying news are small acts of kindness and community spirit that can raise a smile and make us feel happier.
+We may be in challenging times, but in amongst the worrying news are small acts of kindness and community spirit that can raise a smile and make us feel happier.

 We shall be reporting on the good news around our District – please share yours with us too, at firstname.lastname@example.org

 A vital lifeline for older people in Hart has been meeting virtually to give members and volunteers the opportunity to join together each week, while the physical club is temporarily closed.

 The Brendoncare Fleet and Crookham Welcome Club has been offering a variety of activities, including playing and listening to the ukulele, charades and book reviews.
 Members have also been sharing special stories on pieces of music they love, and reciting favourite poems and verses.